Multi-Target Extended Associations

 auditable: false

-• enabled - this attribute indicates whether a note can be added to a target entity.
+enabled - this attribute indicates whether a comment can be added to a target entity.

-• immutable - this attribute can be used to prohibit changing the association state.
-This attribute can be used to prohibit disabling an already enabled association and vise versa.
+immutable - this attribute can be used to prohibit changing the association state and disabling an already enabled association, and vise versa.

-For example, suppose you want to prohibit creating notes for some entity.
-In that case, you need to set the immutable attribute to true for this entity (in the following code, we use annotations, but you can use migrations):
+For example, if you want to prohibit creating comments for an entity, set the immutable attribute for this entity to true (in the following code, we use annotations, but you can use migrations):

 namespace Acme\Bundle\DemoBundle\Entity;